gregory-gutmann/network-gppi/README.md

 ### Psychophysiological interaction contrast for high- over low-calorie food images (ppi-contrast)

 As a 246x247 heatmap might be a bit unfit for visual inspection I selected a set of seed and target regions containing the 20 most positive or negative contrasts.
 The seed regions include a.o.
-ROIs from the prefrontal cortex, inferior temporal gyrus (ITG) and thalamus.
-The target set includes regions of the precentral gyrus, ITG, fusiform gyrus (FuG) and parahippocampal gyrus.
+ROIs from the prefrontal cortex, temporal cortex and parietal cortex.
+The target set includes a.o. regions of  cortex, especially cuneus.
 Even though this reflects just one subject the set overlaps with the reported regions from Masterdon et al. (2016).
-Highly interesting might be the thalamic seed regions given the afferent connection of the thalamus to the neocortex and its role in visual perception (USrey & Alitto, 2015).
-Furthermore, right parts of the ITG and left parts of the FuG seem to be primary target regions, which makes sense since they are strongly assosciated with visual processing, e.g. in object recognition (Lin et al., 2020; Weiner & Zilles, 2016).

 ![ppi_hi_over_low](https://github.com/gregory-gutmann/gppi-network/assets/36300365/af8a1bb4-b11a-44df-ab79-203bfa45f59b)